 Minimizes Urinary Tract Infections

-This indicates the percentage of patients who suffered from a urinary tract infection.
-These infections are linked to poor hygiene.
+This tells you the percentage of residents that have had a urinary tract infection.
+These infections are linked to poorer hygiene.

 Appropriately Uses Anti-Psychotic Medication